Lead Magnet Checklist: 8 Point Lead Magnet Audit

 As we all know, in our modern day “microwave – I want it now” society, people want their information as quickly as possible.

-When you look at a lead magnet… how quickly will they receive it?
+When you look at your lead magnet… how quickly will they receive it?

 For example… snail mail vs. immediate download.